-Rudy's Pizza – Pizzas from £4.50?
+Rudy's Pizza – Pizzas from £6.50?
 And with 24-hour proved dough cooked in an imported clay oven and a menu of delicious toppings – what more could you want?

-This & That – Tucked down a narrow street in the Northern Quarter, this authentic, no-frills café serves rice teamed with no fewer than three curries on the side, starting at a jaw-dropping £4.50.
+This & That – Tucked down a narrow street in the Northern Quarter, this authentic, no-frills café serves rice teamed with no fewer than three curries on the side, starting at a jaw-dropping £6.

-Cheap places to stay in Manchester
+Affordable Places to Stay in Manchester

 Abel Heywood Boutique Hotel – A gastropub and hotel in the northern quarter with cosy rooms at affordable prices, this is a great choice for couples.
 Paying extra for breakfast might be worth it, with a full fry- up being served until noon each day.